quire-api/quire-api/src/main/resources/description.md

 If the app wants to receive notifications of a specific projects or tasks, it can *follow* the projects or apps by sending a `PUT` request to the URL.
 To add a follower, the body of the request can be:

+**Syntax 1**

 ```
 {
   "addFollowers": ["app"]
 }
 ```

-Where `app` is a keyword.
-It indicates that the app would like to add to its followers.
+where `app` is a keyword.
+It indicates that the app would like to receives the notifications about the given target (a project or a task).
+That is, it'll add the app into the target's followers.

+**Syntax 2**

-In additions, you can specify additional information that will be passed as part of a notification int the following syntax.
+In additions, you can specify additional information that will be passed as part of a notification in the following syntax.

-**Syntax 1**

 ```
 "app|team|channel"
 ```

 where `app` is a keyword while `team` and `channel` are application specific.
 That is, you can pass any value to `team` and `channel`.

+> Note: `team` and `channel` can not contain `'|'`.

 For example,

 ```
 {